Air Fryer Apple Hand Pies with Flaky Crust

 4. Fill and seal

-Cut a small slit or two in the top of each pie to allow steam to escape.
-Brush the tops with egg wash and sprinkle with coarse sugar if desired.
+Cut one or two small slits in the top of each pie to allow steam to escape.
+This helps the crust bake evenly and prevents pressure from building inside the pastry.

 5. Air fry until golden